-The Alabama Nursing Boar offers free videos online that help explain the steps to becoming a nurse in Alabama.
+Also, the Alabama Nursing Boar offers free videos online that help explain the steps to becoming a nurse in Alabama.

 Alabama Nursing License Requirements for LPNs & RNs – By Exam

-For students interested in obtaining their practical nursing license, there are a few simple steps to complete –
+For students interested in obtaining their practical nursing license, there are a few simple steps to complete.